String Quintet (Bruckner): Music

 Duration: about 43 minutes.
 At first the Scherzo was third rather than second, as in most of Bruckner's symphonies.

 Bruckner's only large chamber music work is symphonic, but also contains clearly distinct instrumental part writing.

-A wealth of musical ideas is unfolded: Polyphony and motive-thematic work play a significant role, and a colourful pattern is established by the deployment of the tessituras and the voices of all the instruments, with audacious modulations, theme inversions and half-tone key changes (e.g., the Adagio in G-flat major).
+A wealth of musical ideas is unfolded: Polyphony and motive-thematic work play a significant role, and a colourful pattern is established by the deployment of the tessituras and the voices of all the instruments, with audacious modulations, theme inversions and half-tone key changes (such as the Adagio in G♭ major).

 Differently from in Bruckner's symphonies, the form is more compact and the score starts with a clear melodic profile in 3/4 on a pedal point of the cello.
 On the other hand, the finale starts as in the symphonies with a tremolo.
 The combination of all musical ideas at the end of the first movement, and the three-thematic setting of the finale are also similar to that of Bruckner's symphonies.
 Like that of the next Seventh Symphony, the finale is in "arch form".

 Bruckner biographer Derek Watson finds the work "by no means a 'symphony for five strings' and it never stretches the quintet medium beyond its capabilities, save perhaps for the last seventeen bars of the finale, where [Bruckner] is thinking too much in orchestral terms."
 Robert Simpson, in the revised, 1992 edition of The Essence of Bruckner, withdrew the reservations he had expressed about this work in the first two editions of that work and declared it "one of the most idiosyncratic but deepest chamber works since Beethoven."

 After the enormous effort of the Fifth Symphony and the simultaneous revision of nearly all of his other major works, all accomplished by 1878, Bruckner regrouped his resources by undertaking new works on a deliberately smaller scale, in which he stylistic resources could continue to develop in more intimate and controllable dimensions.